Here's 01m part 4

 Here's more info on this process and using the solenoid connector pinout from the link above.

 every solenoid has 2 prongs.
 One for power and one for ground.
-To ohm check a solenoid at the solenoid, you would put one or your multimeter leads on power (one prong), and one lead on the ground (other prong).
+To ohm check a solenoid at the solenoid, you would put you muliti-meter on the ohms setting, with one lead on power (one prong), and one lead on the ground (other prong).
 But this would require pulling the pan and it doesn't check continuity of the internal harness.
 So to ohm check the solenoid through the harness you do the same thing just through the harness.

 Pin 2 on the solenoid case connector supplies power (voltage supply)